lottekoblens/mchart/README.md

 # :microscope: Morphological chart

 This is a project for a digital version of a morphological chart.
-It makes it easier to find an alternative ingredient.
+It's a toolkit to find substitutes and understand where ingredients can be found to create new recipes.

 For this project d3.js and React are used.